conan/conan.github.io/_posts/2015-06-05-freedom-fighting-a-liberator-primer.md

 {% endhighlight %}

 In this example, we're handling a POST request to create a new user.
-The usual response status would be 201 (Created), because that's what gets added to a response by `:handle-created`, but we override that if the user already existed and the `:post!` function has put a `:conflict` key on the context.
-In this way we can return a 409 (Conflict), which Liberator [doesn't currently support for POST](https://github.com/clojure-liberator/liberator/issues/107), along with some details of the error.
+The usual response status would be 201 (Created), because that's what gets added to a response by `:handle-created`, but we override that if the user already existed.
+The `:post!` function puts a `:conflict` key on the context.
+We can check for this and return a 409 (Conflict), which Liberator [doesn't currently support for POST](https://github.com/clojure-liberator/liberator/issues/107), along with some details of the error.

 There's a good example of adding a custom header in the